 Hosting a movie night doesn't mean that your church must have a huge projector and sound system.
 You can scale down to hosting a family movie night on whatever device is available.
 Charge per entrant and encourage guests to bring items like pillows, lawn chairs, and blankets to make themselves comfortable during the film.
 If you want to go the extra mile, you can connect with a local movie theater and ask about hosting a movie night in an empty showing room.

 Partnering with a local business (or more than one!) is a great way to bring the community together and support small businesses.
 It's a win-win.
 The business may host a sale with a portion of the proceeds going to your church or they may go as far as to dedicate a day to donate all sales proceeds to your church.

 9. Bake Sale

 Yes, bake sales are among the most common fundraising ideas on the planet.
 However, there is a reason they are so popular — they work!
-Bake sales are usually low to no-cost fundraising ideas that enable church members to show off their baking skills and make money for the church.
+Bake sales are usually low to no-cost fundraising ideas that enable church members to show off their baking skills and other talents make money for the church.
 Church members may choose to pay for the cost of ingredients themselves or your church can connect with a local grocer to sponsor the event.

 10. Social Media Giving Campaign

-Social media is a powerful marketing tool, even without relying on paid campaigns.
+Social media is a powerful church marketing tool, even without relying on paid campaigns.
 Churches can launch a simple, free fundraising campaign with just a single post and hashtag.
 Your church may tap into the generosity demonstrated on the global Giving Tuesday initiative, where social media users may take to social media channels to showcase their donations and invite others to do the same.

 Post to your church's social media account inviting followers to post a selfie of their pledge to give using the hashtag. #GivingTuesday.
 As this is a virtual fundraising idea, you’ll need to set up an online donation station to help people give.